Eko Eko Azarak (manga): Plot

 According to her fellow students, Misa is a star student and an idol of the classroom.
 However, she is also a young witch who goes from school to school using black magic in order to enact chaotic and brutal justice.
 Along the way, her strange past is revealed.

 Media

 Manga

 The manga was published by Akita Shoten, with serialization in Weekly Shōnen Champion from September 1, 1975 to April 9, 1979 and compiled into 19 volumes published from March 1976 to July 1979.

 After the end of the original series, a sequel, Majo Kuroi Misa was serialized in Weekly Shōnen Champion in 1982, and was compiled in 2 volumes..
 A third series, Eko Eko Azarak II, was serialized in Weekly Shōnen Champion and Suspiria, starting in 1993 and compiled into 6 volumes.
 Both these series were written and drawn by the series original creator, Shinichi Koga.
 In 2020, two years after the death of Shinichi Koga, a remake series by J-ta Yamada, titled Eko Eko Azarak: Reborn began serialization in Champion Red.
-The series will end serialization on March 17, 2023.
+The series ended serialization on March 17, 2023.
+In 2025, Titan Comics announced that they had licensed the remake manga for English publication beginning in April 2026.